Making university affordable is an important factor when choosing where to study.

 The benefits of becoming an Ambassador is that it will increase employability when you graduate, develop personal and presentation skills and you will inspire prospective students to go to university.

-For more information and tuition fee and maintenance loans including how much you may be entitled to, visit www.gov.uk/student-finance.
+For more information about tuition fee and maintenance loans including how much you may be entitled to, visit www.gov.uk/student-finance.
+On this website you can easily check what you are entitled to without starting an application.

 TUITION FEE LOAN

-You can apply for a tuition fee loan to cover the full cost of tuition.
-Student Finance England will pay the fees directly to University Centre Peterborough and you will not have to pay back this loan until after you have finished your studies and are earning over £25,000 a year.
+You can apply for a tuition fee loan to cover the full cost of the tuition fees.
+Tuition fees are not means-tested so your household income does not affect your entitlement and you will be entitled to the full amount.
+Student Finance England will pay the fees directly to University Centre Peterborough and you do not need to pay any fees upfront.

 OTHER FINANCIAL SUPPORT